Please note: This post contains affiliate links.

 The three days of homework with the optional Friendship Challenge are manageable when moms may be juggling children at home all day, summer camps, pool dates, etc.

 I also think, with a little work, it could be the foundation for a really rich retreat on friendship.
-And the We Saved You a Seat Bible study kit would be a perfect retreat door prize or favor (pictured below)!
+The We Saved You a Seat Bible study book would be a perfect retreat door prize or favor (pictured below)!

 As women’s ministry leaders, God has placed us in a position where we can challenge our women and ourselves to embrace interruptions and make time, as Jesus did for relationships.